UKHomeOffice/design-system/CONTRIBUTING.md

 ## How to contribute

-The Design System has an open [backlog](https://github.com/UKHomeOffice/design-system/projects/1).
+The design system has an open [backlog](https://github.com/UKHomeOffice/design-system/projects/1).

 Anyone can propose, develop or contribute to new patterns and components, or improvements to existing ones.
 Follow the guidance on how to [make a suggestion](https://design-system.service.gov.uk/contribute)